Axel Olof Freudenthal: Legacy

+His life's work was documented by Arvid Mörne in the book Axel Olof Freudenthal och den finlandssvenska nationalitetstanken (1927).
+In May 1913, the Swedish-speaking students of Nyland erected a memorial on Freudenthal's grave at the Old Lutheran Cemetery in Helsinki.
+Designed by the architect Birger Brunila, the granite monument takes the form of a bautasten inscribed with an Old Norse dragon design and the words få skola födas bättre än han ("few shall be born better than him").

 The Swedish People's Party in Finland considers Freudenthal to be their spiritual father, and it issues an award named after him, the Axel Olof Freudenthal Medal.
 Many Silver and Bronze medals have been given to individuals since 1937, but only one Gold medal has been issued - to Elisabeth Rehn in 1994.
 However, the party has not issued the medal since 2007 due to external criticism of Freudenthal's racial views.
 To date, no Freudenthal Medal recipient has renounced the award.